 How Telemedicine is Transforming Healthcare in 2020 Written by Jeff Tormey on October 15, 2020.
 Posted in Connect.
 As of this writing, the COVID-19 pandemic has been going on for almost a year.
 In this time, we’ve seen medical practices shift from entirely in-person approaches to having most of their services available virtually.
 Telehealth is nothing new: it’s existed since landline telephones were first available in peoples’ homes.
 However, more and more people are becoming aware of telehealth and its ability to augment, and in some cases replace, inconvenient doctor’s visits and in person screenings.
 So how is telemedicine transforming healthcare in this new world of 2020?
 Let’s dive in!
 How Does Telemedicine Work?
 In the past, telemedicine was generally reserved for patients who were simply unable to make it to the doctor’s office.
 This included low mobility patients, elderly patients, and those who lived too far away from their doctors.
 Telemedicine generally worked via telephone and fax.
 Doctors used telemedicine to transmit images, records, and to ask patients questions directly.
 Nowadays, telemedicine works much differently.
 Video conferencing & online seminars were not used nearly as much in telemedicine as it is today.
 Since doctors are trying their best to limit the spread of COVID-19 in their practices, they’ve allowed for virtual consults to be done via video conferencing.
 Telemedicine has proven to be effective for patients who have chronic conditions that need a small amount of physician monitoring.
 Diabetes, asthma, and mental health have been managed with the help of telemedicine–and the list continues to grow.
 How Has Telemedicine Changed Healthcare in 2020?
 The COVID-19 epidemic has brought with it some unforeseen changes in the field of healthcare.
 Medical care has been focused on dealing with COVID-19 patients and handling COVID-19 testing.
 Research has been focused on developing COVID-19 vaccines and treatments.
 Despite this, other health conditions haven’t just gone away.
 Millions of Americans still need to visit their doctor more than several times a year in order to manage their conditions.
 So what has changed in 2020?
 Insurance Insurance companies have traditionally had mixed views on covering telemedicine.
 But thanks to the COVID-19 pandemic and the need for medical practices and hospitals to provide telemedicine services, insurance companies are more readily supporting them.
 It’s important to note that Medicare now reimburses for live video telemedicine, however this is the limit of their telemedicine coverage.
 Patient Monitoring Thanks to new wearable technologies and remote monitoring devices, it’s become easier for patients to monitor their own conditions and tell when there may be a problem.
 This allows for early detection of symptoms of conditions that may have long-lasting consequences if not caught early.
 Easing the burden on emergency rooms During the pandemic, it’s absolutely paramount that patients who have this disease are able to get the help they need, particularly if their situation is dire.
 Thanks to telemedicine, a worrying symptom doesn’t need to result in a trip to the ER.
 Patients can now access 24-hour telemedicine services and speak to a doctor who will tell them what they can do.
 This makes it so that fewer patients who don’t need emergency treatment end up in the ER due to a worrying symptom.

 4 Tips To Grow Your Medical Practice Written by Jeff Tormey on October 8, 2020.
 Posted in Connect.
 If you’ve recently opened up a new medical practice, let us first say: Congratulations!
 You’ve taken your first step from physician to medical entrepreneur.
 This is an exciting step in your life and, hopefully, will be the first of many great things to come for your new business.
 You might have a little bit of anxiety for the future.
 Growing a medical practice is not easy, and it’s not as simple as doing a great job as a doctor.
 That’s part of it, but growing and running your own practice is just like growing and running your own business.
 After all, it IS your own business.
 If you’re like many doctors, then you want your primary focus to be on the patients.
 We’re going to give you some tips to help you grow your medical practice while keeping your focus on patient outcomes.
 4 Tips To Help Grow Your Medical Practice Be active in your community.
 As a physician, you hold a special place in your community.
 People inherently trust you much more and hold you in high regard because of your profession.
 If you run a practice, you’re an important pillar of the community and you have to present yourself as such.
 Join your local chamber of commerce or board of trade.
 Attend and/or sponsor events that happen in your local area, both virtual and in person.
 Provide articles and content for your local blogs and newspapers.
 Comment and provide conversation in local social media groups.
 Get on social media.
 Social media is here to stay, and in 2020 it’s more important than ever.
 Social media is, for better or for worse, where people get their news, learn about local matters, connect with friends and family, and interact with their local community.
 Be where your people are!
 Many physicians feel awkward about being visible on social media.
 You might consider it somewhat unprofessional.
 It’s true that social media is NOT the place to post about sensitive matters.
 But, social media is an easy way to connect with your community and your patient base.
 Get your patients to write honest reviews.
 People trust review sites.
 When considering doing business with any local establishment, people often go straight to Google, Yelp, Facebook, Angie’s List, or some other review site and take a look at what people are saying.
 When you first start out, you won’t have any reviews.
 But, as you start to get patients, you’re going to want them to talk about their experiences with you.
 Simply have your front desk staff ask them to write a review and remind them via email to provide feedback on review sites.
 Don’t incentivize reviews or ask them to specifically write a positive review.
 And definitely don’t get fake reviews!
 This could ruin any trust that you build in your community.
 Make your processes more efficient.
 As you grow, bottlenecks in your operation will be exposed.
 Investing inefficiencies early will help you scale up effectively and will allow you to take on larger patient loads early on.
 You want to make sure that your administrators, nurses, physicians, and other staff are able to do their jobs effectively.
 Invest in technology to make it easy for your staff to access medical records, input charts, access lab results, and communicate with other practices for patient referrals.
 Using a patient portal system is one of the first things you should consider.
 This will give patients easy access to their medical records, make it easier for them to schedule an appointment, and make it easy to give patients the educational material they need to manage their condition when they’re not seeing you.
 Make sure your patient portal is accessible on mobile, as well!
 Enhance Patient Experience with a Robust Patient Portal Growing your medical practice requires a strategic approach that balances patient care with operational efficiency.
 By implementing the tips discussed, you can enhance patient satisfaction, streamline processes, and position your practice for sustained growth.
-At Sequence Health, we specialize in providing tailored solutions to help healthcare providers achieve these goals.
+At Guideway Care, we specialize in providing tailored solutions to help healthcare providers achieve these goals.
 Our services include effective website design, digital marketing, healthcare CRM/EMR integration, and medical call center support, all designed to attract and retain patients while optimizing your practice’s performance.
 Contact us today to elevate your medical practice.

 Why Do Patients Miss Medical Appointments?
 How To Reduce No Shows Written by Jeff Tormey on October 1, 2020.
 Posted in Connect.
 Having patients miss their appointments can represent a large expense for a medical practice.
 It wastes time, it lowers revenue, and it often throws off the entire rhythm of the organization!It’s important to understand why patients miss their medical appointments, though.
 This way, you can implement strategies to reduce no-shows and encourage your patients to arrive for their appointment on time.
 So why do patients miss medical appointments?
 Reasons Why Patients Miss Medical Appointments Patients report many different reasons for missing their medical appointments, but these reasons aren’t always obvious to those who run medical practices.
 Some of the reasons they cite are: Unable to make it due to logistics For many people, life sometimes gets in the way of being able to make an appointment.
 Patients report being unable to take off work, secure childcare, and arrange for transportation.There doesn’t seem like there should be a reason why a patient doesn’t give notice.
 But patients are often unaware of how they should give notice, or simply don’t believe it’s all that necessary because they lack the understanding of how medical practices work.
 Doesn’t understand the scheduling system Many patients don’t know how medical practices operate.
 They may think that missing an appointment is no big deal for a practice.
 They think that it might reduce someone else’s wait time, or that it would simply be filled with another patient.
 This is mainly due to a lack of understanding about medical practice operations.
 Negative emotions surrounding the appointment Going to a doctor’s office is scary for a lot of people.
 The doctor’s office is where people get painful shots and get scary health news.
 It’s also a bit of an inconvenience to people.
 Feeling disrespected or inconvenienced Some patients feel like they don’t get the respect they deserve at the doctor’s office.
 They may be told to wait for a long time, or they might be told that the things they’re doing for their health are wrong.
 This breeds a distrust of doctors and the medical establishment as a whole.
 Tips for Reducing No Shows Optimize your reminders.
 It’s not enough to just call them a few days before the appointment.
 There are other tools at your disposal.
 Using automated reminders to call patients at certain points of time can greatly reduce the amount of staff time you spend on making reminder calls.
 SMS reminders are an easy and less intrusive way to remind people about their appointments.
 Sending them one at different intervals will reduce the chance that they forget.
 Make it easy for people to put their appointments into their Google calendars by including a Calendar invite link in your emails.
 Educate patients.
 Nobody likes to be reprimanded for being late, but patients need to understand that missing appointments doesn’t do anyone any favors.
 Make sure they understand that a missed appointment does not free up a slot for someone else.

 How To Improve The Patient Experience Written by Jeff Tormey on September 21, 2020.
 Posted in Connect.
 When a patient walks into a doctor’s office, they do so with a feeling of apprehension and anxiety.
 Patients have grown accustomed to a poor patient experience.
 They expect to be told to wait for a long time after their appointment’s scheduled time.
 They expect a cold, uncaring doctor and are prepared for a diagnosis that they don’t agree with.
 As a medical professional, part of your job is to help your patient overcome these feelings and leave feeling like they got the answers they needed.
 It’s not often easy to quantify the patient experience.
 However, there are key performance indicators that can indicate a poor patient experience.
 Wait times, return rates, and no-show rates potentially point to patient experience issues.
 How can we improve the patient experience?
 Let’s look at a few different ways.
 Ways To Improve The Patient Experience Make it easy to schedule an appointment.
 New patient acquisition is a whole other topic in itself, but let’s say a patient finds your website and wants to schedule an appointment.
 Ideally, they should be able to do so very easily and without much hassle.
 If your website is difficult to navigate, impossible to load on mobile, or downright confusing, that doesn’t bode well for a patient’s expectations.
 You want to have a visible web presence, a quick and easy-to-use website that works well on mobile, and a simple appointment scheduling system that can be used online or easily done over the phone.
 Reduce wait times.
 Your patients don’t want to be waiting very long.
 They have things to do.
 Yet, patients often go into the doctor’s office expecting to wait.
 Why let this happen?
 Reducing wait times is not easy, and many factors outside your control can affect them.
 However, making sure booking is well managed and that fellow physicians keep to strict schedules will help you reduce overall wait times for patients.
 If wait times are unavoidable, have your staff call the patient and let them know how long they should expect to wait.
 You could even offer to have them reschedule an appointment.
 This will make the patient feel more comfortable with you and make them believe that you have their best interests in mind.
 Encourage them to take an active role in their care.
 Let’s be honest: most patients have a low level of health literacy.
 They need to be told why they need to do what they’re told, otherwise they may not understand the gravity of the situation.
 Education should be used as a way to help patients take an active role in their own care, rather than to justify your decisions.
 Allow them to ask questions and make sure they know that there’s no such thing as a stupid question.
 Improving the patient experience is a top priority for healthcare organizations.
-Sequence Health can help you achieve this goal by providing a platform that streamlines healthcare workflow management and improves communication between providers and patients.
+Guideway Care can help you achieve this goal by providing a platform that streamlines healthcare workflow management and improves communication between providers and patients.

 How To Attract More Patients & Increase Patient Volumes for Your Medical Practice Written by Jeff Tormey on September 14, 2020.
 Posted in Connect.
 Medical practices, at the end of the day, are businesses that need adequate numbers of patients in order to operate profitably and smoothly.
 It’s not enough to be an excellent physician; medical practices need to be visible and trusted in order to attract patients.
 So what are some tactics to increase patient volumes and attract patients to your medical practice?
 We’ve prepared a list that you can implement in your practice.
 Tips For Increasing Patient Volumes Engage With Your Community As a physician, you are an unbelievably important member of your community.
 People trust you with their lives, or at least with certain aspects of your health.
 You’re a pillar of the community, whether you want to be or not.
 Take advantage of it!
 Join your local board of trade or chamber of commerce and attend meetings.
 Show up to local events.
 Don’t be afraid to sponsor whatever’s going on in town!
 Seeing your name and your practice’s brand name as a sponsor will make people feel like you’re more familiar to them.Utilize Social Media To The Fullest Everyone’s on social media, and you should be too.
 But it’s not enough to just be ON it: you need to flaunt it!
 Simply posting articles and sharing info isn’t enough, although it’s a good start.
 Use your social media as a showpiece for how you engage with the community and what you’re able to do for your patients.
 Maintain a strong follow-up system.
 Following up with patients regularly is a must in medicine, but it’s not just for the patient’s health.
 Keeping existing patients is the easiest way to maintain patient volumes, because they already know you and trust you.
 Good follow up systems are timely, provide relevant information to the patient, and aren’t perceived as spammy.
 If a patient has a bad experience with you, it’s up to you to figure out why it is and how you can use their information to improve going forward.
 Following up with them is an excellent way to get this info as well.
 Make things easy for patients online.
 Patient portals are a wonderful thing for medical practices, but patients often find them confusing.
 You want your website, your patient portal, and your online scheduling system to be super easy to navigate and use for the patient.
 If your patient finds working with your practice to be easy and effortless, they’re more likely to have a good experience with you.